hashicorp/terraform/website/docs/cli/cloud/migrating.html.md

 1. [**Migrating from local state or state backends:**](#migrating-from-local-state-or-state-backends) If the working directory already has state data in one or more workspaces, Terraform will ask if you would like to migrate that state to new Terraform Cloud workspaces.

 2. [**Migrating from the `remote` backend:**](#migrating-from-the-remote-backend) If the working directory was already connected to Terraform Cloud with the `remote` backend, Terraform can continue using the same Terraform Cloud workspaces.
+You will need to switch the `remote` backend block to the `cloud` block.

 ## Migrating from Local State or State Backends